John Campbell, 2nd Duke of Argyll

 See a separate entry for James Stewart Mackenzie.

-Sculptor Michael Rysbrack also did designs for a proposed monument -these are at the City Museum, Plymouth
+Sculptor Michael Rysbrack also did designs for a proposed monument -these are at the Plymouth City Museum and Art Gallery

 10th October 1680